 Manu first appeared on Australian television with Ten’s Ready Steady Cook and he has also been a regular presenter on The Circle, Sunrise, Seven’s Morning show and 9am with David & Kim.
 Manu’s other TV credits include co-host of “Boys Weekend” alongside friends Gary Mehigan, Adrian Richardson and Miguel Maestre, which now airs to over 110 countries worldwide.
 Manu has been a regular contributor to Australian Good Taste, New Idea, and now Taste.com magazine.
 He also continues to be invited to do guest appearances at numerous dinners and events around the world due to his gorgeous food and fun approach.

-See Manu on stage at the Good Food Theatre, presented by ILVE at the Good Food & Wine Show in Melbourne.
+See Manu on stage with Clarissa Feildel at the Good Food Theatre, presented by ILVE at the Good Food & Wine Show in Sydney.